iansvo/monstercommerce-snippets/google-trusted-stores/readme.md

 FYI: Once finalized, you'll need to copy this into the Confirmation Message for each active Payment Method within your store (both Credit Card/Alternate Payments).

-*Notes*
+*Notes

 The cart cannot support identifying if an item is backordered, so this has to be set to No (N).

-This code sample does NOT include support for digital products.
-A special modification will be required to use this script and sell eProducts.
+This code sample _does NOT include support for digital products_.
+A special modification will be required to use this script and sell eProducts.*

 ###Setting the Estimated Shipping Date/Delivery Date